geetha-nagaraju/accounts-service/README.md

 # accounts-service

 ### Introduction
-Sprint Boot Application to get Accounts details and Transactions Details
+Sprint Boot Application to get Account details and Transaction Details

 Import the project in any ide
 Run SpringBoot App class - AccountsApplication.java